 This email was formatted more like a received payment PayPal email than it was an actual receipt.
 I looked at all of my other emails titled “Receipt for your payment” and not one of the others was formatted like this one.

-Other types of scams that involve PayPal usually involve a message about unauthorized access attempts.
+Other types of scams that involve PayPal usually involve a message about unauthorized access attempts in online phishing scams.
 The sender will tell you that someone has tried to get into your account.
-As a result your account is in danger of being “frozen”.
-However if you click the link in the email (You are told) you will be able to enter your password to avoid the loss of your account.
-Naturally, those unfortunate enough to give their log in information will have given it to strangers.
+As a result, your account is in danger of being “frozen.”
+However, if you click the link in the email (You are told), you will be able to enter your password to avoid your account’s loss.
+Naturally, those unfortunate enough to give their log-in information will have given it to strangers.

-Watch out for scams like this that are designed to trick you into submitting information (like passwords) to allow the sender to access your account.
-Whenever you receive any suspicious messages go to your account via a new browser and by typing in the url.
+Watch out for online phishing scams like this designed to trick you into submitting information (like passwords) to allow the sender to access your account.
+Whenever you receive any suspicious messages, go to your account via a new browser and typing in the URL.
 Never click a link in an email that is supposed to take you to your PayPal account.
-If you make that the rule then your account information (and funds!) will be much safer.
+If you make that the rule, your account information (and funds!) will be much safer.

 - Contact your financial institution or account immediately